 The winning team from the Chattanooga School of Arts and Sciences.
 Students and mentors, from left, Matt Winget, Peter Mathis, Brandon Twitty, Spencer Moore, Erik Overberg, Rachel Burer, Kathryn Lazenby, Andrew McDonough, Janie Fossett, Sofia McDonough, Sydney Morris, Zoe Starry, Liliana Hatch, John Lazenby, Xiang Chen Lin and Peter Olsen.

-The Architecture, Construction, and Engineering (ACE) Mentor Program of Southeast Tennessee and North Georgia held its annual awards banquet on Feb.
-5, giving student participants a chance to present the work they have done over the fall semester program.
+The Architecture, Construction, and Engineering Mentor Program of Southeast Tennessee and North Georgia held its annual awards banquet, giving student participants a chance to present the work they have done over the fall semester program.

 Four local high schools - Chattanooga School for the Arts and Sciences, Howard High School, East Ridge High School and Lafayette High School– embraced the project and sent teams to work on the assignment.
-Two open teams, one meeting at EMJ Corporation and the other at DH&W Architects, included students from other various local schools.
+Two open teams, one meeting at EMJ Corporation and the other at Tinker Ma Inc., included students from other various local schools.

 The winning team consisted of students from the Chattanooga School of Arts and Sciences.
 Team CSAS’s presentation was well delivered.
 Twelve students divided into four groups to construct a training center, business center and vocation center on the campus, bringing each concept together to create a location that students believe that peers would want to come.
 Panelists Sarah Page of Franklin Architects and current AIA President, Nic Cornelison of P&C Construction and current AGC East Tennessee chairman, and David Hudson of Artech Design Group were impressed with the group’s collaboration and focus on community impact, particularly references to the Glass House Collective initiative and pointedly bringing art into the project as well.